South Sound Center: History

 South Sound Center opened in 1966 and was billed as the fourth regional shopping center in the state of Washington.
-Anchors at one time included Nordstrom Place Two (closed in 1994), Peoples (1966–1983, opening as Mervyns in 1984), Sears (closed in 2020), Pay 'n Save (closed in 1992?) and Woolworth (closed in 1997 as the last store of the chain in Washington State).
-From the 1960s until the mid-1970s, a Safeway grocery store was in an outlot of the mall, though the building has since been demolished.
-A Joann Fabrics was also built behind the mall, though it is now an office building.
+Anchors at one time included Nordstrom Place Two (closed in 1994), Peoples (1966–1983, opening as Mervyns in 1984), Sears (closed in 2020), Pay 'n Save (closed in 1992) and Woolworth (closed in 1997 as the last store of the chain in Washington State).
+From the 1960s until the mid-1970s, a Safeway grocery store was in an outlot of the mall; the building has since been demolished.
+A Joann Fabrics was also built behind the mall; it later became an office building.

-For some time in 1980s to early 1990s, the center hosted the "Christmas Island" display during the holiday season at the back of the parking lot.
+For a time in the 1980s to the early 1990s, the center hosted a "Christmas Island" display during the holiday season at the back of the parking lot.
 It also hosted an annual fireworks display on July 3 for 45 years before it moved in 2012.
-After many stores in the mall moved out or closed, the enclosed mall portion was torn down in 2000 and replaced by a Target store between Sears and Mervyns.
+After several stores in the mall moved out or were closed, the enclosed mall portion was torn down in 2000 and replaced by a Target store between Sears and Mervyns.
 In December 2006, Mervyn's closed and was reopened as Kohl's in early 2007.

-Around the mall's main building, which is occupied by Target and Kohl's, are a Michaels, Marshalls,and a PetSmart.
+Around the mall's main building, which is occupied by Target and Kohl's, are a Michaels, Marshalls, and a PetSmart.
 In 2017, Verizon Wireless's store in the mall was crushed by snow and was closed until further notice, later relocating across the street in 2019.
-On November 7, 2019, it was announced that Sears would be closing this location as one of 96 stores to close nationwide.
+On November 7, 2019, it was announced that Sears was closing the Lacey location; the closure was one of 96 stores to shutter nationwide.
 The store closed in February 2020.
-This Sears opened in 1943 and moved to the mall in 1966 for the grand opening of the mall.
-As of August 2022, other than seasonal Halloween stores, it has not been occupied, and the sign remains up.
+The Sears store opened in 1943 and moved to the mall in 1966.
+The former Sears was used seasonally by Halloween stores until it was eventually purchased in 2025 by J&I Power Equipment.
+J&I Power Equipment is an outdoor power and farm equipment supplier for retailers.
+The company was looking to expand their operations in a larger building, and they relocated into the 80,000-square-foot (7432.2 m²) former Sears in 2026.